-One of the biggest and most popular sports for locals and tourists in New Zealand is golf.
-So many Americans and Canadians enjoy golf when they travel Down Under, that we decided to write a blog post all about it.
-Here, we’ve listed our favorite golf courses in New Zealand for international tourists.
+Just like in the USA and Canada one of the biggest and most popular sports for locals and tourists in New Zealand is golf!
+In this blog post, we have listed our favorite best golf courses in New Zealand for international tourists.

-Best Golf Course in Hawke’s Bay, New Zealand: Cape Kidnappers
+The top Golf Course in Hawke’s Bay, New Zealand:

-Best Golf Courses in Taupo, New Zealand: Kinloch and Wairakei
+What are the best Golf Courses in Taupo, New Zealand?